Funeral etiquette: the dos and don’ts

 Julie Blais Comeau from Etiquette Julie, adds, “Seek close family members to offer your condolences and mention your relationship to the deceased along with anecdotes.”

 Loss of Life Advocates’ Esther Cardenas Pipoly says there are certain phrases to avoid when you’re offering your condolences:

 “When you express your condolences either at the service or in a card or message, be mindful of what you say.
 According to the Grief Recovery Method Institute a few common phrases to avoid include:

 “Instead, try something like, ‘I know you are hurting, please let me know how I can support you.’”

-Diane Gottsman offers some advice about phrases you could use when offering your condolences.
+Diane Gottsman also offered advice about phrases you could use:

 “Saying something like, ‘I am so sorry’ or, ‘I have no words to express my sadness.
 Steven was a wonderful man and we will all miss him terribly.’
 There is no rule for a heartfelt message and the grieving friend or family member will appreciate your support.

 “You will have to use your best judgment to determine if the grieving friend/family member wants to talk.
 Their facial expressions and body language will tell you as much as their words.
 They may not be up to a long conversation but could use a warm hug, or someone to sit with them for a while.
 They may want to talk about their loved one, or it might be too painful to recount certain memories.
 Everyone grieves differently.”

 Don’t use your phone at the funeral service